What septic regulations apply in Pulaski County, Virginia?

 Does Pulaski County require septic inspections for home sales?

 - Virginia typically requires septic inspections during real estate transactions.
-Pulaski County may have additional requirements depending on the property location and system age.
+Pulaski County may have additional requirements depending on property location and system age.
 Contact a licensed inspector for guidance.

 What well water contaminants should I test for in Pulaski County?